elfhosted/elfhosted.com/docs/app/rutorrent.md

 ### Set inbound port

-If you're using Private Internet Access, or ProtonVPN, then your inbound port will be automatically configured for you.
+If you're using [Private Internet Access][pia], or ProtonVPN, then your inbound port will be automatically configured for you.

 If you're using a different VPN provider, you may need to manually configure a port assigned to you by your VPN provider.
 In this case, use [FileBrowser][filebrowser] to create `/config/rutorrent/forwarded-port-override`, populated with the port number you'd like rtorrent to listen on.